ahcantao/plotting_datasets_2d_3d/README.md

 New datasets can be added, just by inserting it's function call to the end of the 'datasetNames' list.

-This script was created as an example, to demonstrate the datasets shape patterns.
+This script was created as an example, to demonstrate some datasets shape patterns.